sad25kag/BetbetMiro-Extension/README_EN.md

 ## About This Branch

-Branch `main` (`BME-NFSW`) is a dedicated channel for NSFW, 18+, age-restricted, or region-restricted providers.
+Branch `main` (`BME-NFSW2`) is a dedicated channel for NSFW, 18+, age-restricted, or region-restricted providers.
 This channel is separated from branch `master` so documentation, workflow behavior, and build output can be managed independently.

 Branch flow: